-If you have been abused or neglected at Good Samaritan Home, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Good Samaritan Home, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 A Medicare and Medicaid regulated facility, Good Samaritan Home runs as a life plan community in Adams County.
 The non-profit nursing home opened its doors in 1957.
 Their services primarily consist of independent and assisted living, and intermediate and skilled nursing.
 Good Samaritan Home is located at 2130 Harrison Street, Quincy, IL and may be reached through telephone number 217-223-8717.
 The Illinois Nursing Home Care Act and Department of Public Health govern Good Samaritan Home.

 Good Samaritan Home’s Address, Phone Number, and Contact Information

 2130 Harrison Street

 Quincy, IL 62301

 Good Samaritan Home’s Overview